MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 * **Teams Toolkit**: A set of tools and extensions in Microsoft Visual Studio Code and Visual Studio to create, debug, and deploy an app.
 When creating an app, the app manifest generates from a template file based on the selected capabilities.
 You can then customize in [Visual Studio Code](../../toolkit/TeamsFx-preview-and-customize-app-manifest.md) or [Visual Studio](../../toolkit/toolkit-v4/TeamsFx-preview-and-customize-app-manifest-vs.md) based on your requirements, validate the manifest file, and zip the app package.

-* **Teams Developer Portal**: A web-based platform that helps you create your app, configure your app manifest, and generate an app package.
-To create an app through Developer Portal, see [create and register an app](teams-developer-portal.md).
+* **Developer Portal for Teams**: A web-based platform that helps you create your app, configure your app manifest, and generate an app package.
+To create an app through Developer Portal for Teams, see [create and register an app](teams-developer-portal.md).

 You can add bot, tab, message extensions, and other capabilities to your app by updating the app manifest with the required app capability.
 For more information, see [build app with app capabilities](../../get-started/get-started-overview.md#build-your-first-teams-app).